Angle Icon

 47% of Freed users are small and medium practices because the technology finally makes high-quality documentation accessible without the infrastructure overhead.
 Simple browser extensions, flexible per-seat pricing, and setup that takes minutes instead of months — that's how small practices can level up their documentation with less effort, not more.

-CDI programs promise to flip the script for clinicians who've spent one too many evenings charting patient visits.
+HIMSS Analytics reports significant growth in the CDI technology market, with organizations increasingly integrating AI-driven solutions to improve documentation accuracy, compliance, and clinician satisfaction, making CDI a strategic investment.
+CDI programs can flip the script for clinicians who've spent one too many evenings charting patient visits.
 Follow these best practices to build a CDI program.

 1. Start with what’s working — and what’s not